otto-de/api-guidelines/api-guidelines/global/json/identifiers/rules/should-not-use-lid-to-identify-customers.md

 ---
-type: SHOULD NOT
 id: R100074
 ---

-# use lId (or loginId) to identify customers
+# SHOULD NOT use lId (or loginId) to identify customers

 The lId (or loginId) was introduced for one specific, limited usecase and is a suboptimal way to identify logged in customers.
 On a technical level one customer can have a multitude of different lIds.